Skip to content

 Here are some possible treatment options for noise sensitivity anxiety:

-• Cognitive behavior therapy: CBT for anxiety will help you work on how your thoughts affect your behaviors, and can help you decrease some of the negative associations you have with sounds.
+• Cognitive behavioral therapy (CBT): CBT for anxiety will help you work on how your thoughts affect your behaviors and can help you decrease some of the negative associations you have with sounds.

-• Medication: If your noise sensitivity is combined with generalized anxiety disorder or panic disorder the doctor might recommend medication to help, such as selective serotonin reuptake inhibitors (SSRIs) or other medications.
+• Medication: If your noise sensitivity is combined with generalized anxiety disorder or panic disorder, the doctor might recommend medication to help with help the anxiety, such as selective serotonin reuptake inhibitors (SSRIs).

-• Psychoeducation: Learning about the conditions of noise sensitivity will help empower you, and your loved ones, by better understanding how to recognize and manage the symptoms.
+• Psychoeducation: Learning about noise sensitivity conditions will help empower you and your loved ones by helping you better understand how to recognize and manage the symptoms.

 In My Experience

-It took me many years to develop the self-compassion to understand that this is who I am and that I can not change it- but I will have to find ways to support myself.
-Understanding this condition will help empower you to know how to decrease and support it.
+It took me many years to develop self-compassion and understand that this is who I am and that I can not change it—but I will have to find ways to support myself.
+Understanding this condition will help you know how to decrease and support it.”

 Additional Resources